ritwikbagga/MVC_Three_In_a_Row/threeinarow/README.md

 1. After building the project (i.e., running `ant`), run the following command in the threeinarow folder:
    `java -cp bin RowGameApp`

+2. You will be prompted to by stdout to choose what game you want to play.
+3. press 1 for “Three in a Row” and press 2 for “Tic Tac To”, then press enter.

 ### How to clean up (from Terminal):